-This award honours Jack Henshaw, a tireless supporter and champion of the local, affordable and accessible General Interest and Seniors Daytime programs offered by the Toronto District School Board.
+This award honours Jack Henshaw, a tireless supporter and champion of the local, affordable, and accessible General Interest and Seniors Daytime programs offered by the Toronto District School Board.
 It is awarded to someone who has shown a similar commitment to lifelong learning and has made a significant, sustained contribution to the ongoing success of these programs.

 The recipient of the award may be an instructor, administrator, adult learner, school trustee or other active supporter of the programs.
 Nominations may be made by email using the nomination form attached below.

-Subject line: The Jack Henshaw Award Nominee Nomination Form
+2024 Jack Henshaw Award Nomination Form

-2020 Jack Henshaw Award Recipient
+2023 Jack Henshaw Award Recipient